fwip/mtg_pronouns/reworded_cards.md

 At the beginning of your upkeep, sacrifice Nature's Wrath unless you pay {G}.

-Whenever a player puts an Island or blue permanent onto the battlefield, they sacrifices an Island or blue permanent.
+Whenever a player puts an Island or blue permanent onto the battlefield, they sacrifice an Island or blue permanent.

 Whenever a player puts a Swamp or black permanent onto the battlefield, they sacrifices a Swamp or black permanent.